 Well, then how can this be?
 How can God declare a sinner to be righteous?
 If we don’t pay for it, and we don’t work for it, then what’s the basis of it?
 How can it be just to justify the ungodly?

 4. “Through the Redemption which is in Christ Jesus”

 The last phrase gives part of the answer, and the rest of the answer comes next week.
 The last phrase in verse 24 is, “through the redemption which is in Christ Jesus.”
 “Being justified as a gift by His grace through the redemption which is in Christ Jesus.”
 Now what does that mean?
 What does redemption mean?

-It means "deliverance at a cost" or "release by payment" of a price (Leon Morris, The Apostolic Preaching of the Cross [Grand Rapids: Wm.
-B. Eerdmans Pub.
-Co., 1955], pp. 40-45).
-Imbedded in the word "redemption" in the original language (apolutroseos) is the little word lutron, "ransom."
+It means “deliverance at a cost” or “release by payment” of a price (The Apostolic Preaching of the Cross, 40–45).
+Embedded in the word “redemption” in the original language (apolutroseos) is the little word lutron, “ransom.”
 In other words, the idea of redemption is deliverance or release by payment of a ransom.
-In redemption, someone's release or deliverance is accomplished at the cost of a ransom payment.
+In redemption, someone’s release or deliverance is accomplished at the cost of a ransom payment.